Magical organization: 20th century

 Alpha et Omega was a continuation of the Hermetic Order of the Golden Dawn.
 Following a rebellion of adepts in London and an ensuing public scandal which brought the name of the Order into disrepute, Mathers renamed the branch of the Golden Dawn remaining loyal to his leadership to "Alpha et Omega" sometime between 1903 and 1913.
+Another faction, led by Robert Felkin, became the Stella Matutina.

-A∴A∴ was created in 1907 by Aleister Crowley and teaches magick and Thelema, which is a religion shared by several occult organizations.
+A∴A∴ was created in 1907 by Aleister Crowley and George Cecil Jones.
+It teaches magick and Thelema, which is a religion shared by several occult organizations.
 The main text of Thelema is The Book of the Law.

 Ordo Templi Orientis was reworked by Aleister Crowley after he took control of the Order in the early 1920s.
-Ecclesia Gnostica Catholica functions as the ecclesiastical arm of OTO.
+Ecclesia Gnostica Catholica functions as the ecclesiastical arm of Ordo Templi Orientis.

 Builders of the Adytum (or B.O.T.A.) was created in 1922 by Paul Foster Case and was extended by Dr. Ann Davies.
 It teaches Hermetic Qabalah, astrology and occult tarot.

 Also in 1922, after a falling-out with Moina Mathers and with Moina's consent, Dion Fortune left the Alpha et Omega to form an offshoot organization.
 This indirectly brought new members to the Alpha et Omega.
 In 1924, Fortune's group became known as the Fraternity of the Inner Light.

 Fraternitas Saturni ('Brotherhood of Saturn') is a German magical order, founded in 1926 by Eugen Grosche (also known as Gregor A. Gregorius) and four others.
 It is one of the oldest continuously running magical groups in Germany.
 The lodge is, as Gregorius states, "concerned with the study of esotericism, mysticism, and magic in the cosmic sense".

+The UR Group was an Italian esotericist association, founded around 1927 by intellectuals including Julius Evola, Arturo Reghini and Giovanni Colazza for the study of Traditionalism and Magic.

 In 1954, Kenneth Grant began the work of founding the New Isis Lodge, which became operational in 1955.
 This became the Typhonian Ordo Templi Orientis (TOTO), which was eventually renamed to Typhonian Order.

 The Church of Satan, a religious organization dedicated to Satanism as codified in The Satanic Bible, was established in 1966, by Anton LaVey, who was the Church's High Priest until his death in 1997.
 Church members may also participate in a system of magic which LaVey defined as greater and lesser magic.
 In 1975, Michael Aquino broke off from the Church of Satan and founded the Temple of Set.

 The satanic and neo-nazi Order of Nine Angles (O9A or ONA) was founded in the United Kingdom during the 1970s.
 Hope not Hate have lobbied to have O9A designated a terrorist organization.